 Barclay Curle & Co of Glasgow was acquired in 1913.
 The merged company had a combined annual tonnage of 230,000.
 The Clydeside works covered 60 acres.

-During the First World War the firm built over 100 warships and 230 other vessels.
+During the First World War the yard built over 100 warships and 230 other vessels.

 Swan Hunter employed 10,000 people across a 100 acre site by 1920.

-In 1921 G B Hunter lamented that American shipyards were twice as efficient as British ones, which were hampered by restrictive trade union practices.
+In 1921 George Burton Hunter lamented that American shipyards were twice as efficient as British ones, which were hampered by restrictive trade union practices.

 Swan Hunter had the largest output of any British shipbuilding company, with a tonnage of just under 120,000 in 1922.

 Swan Hunter employed 10,000 men and boys during regular periods by 1928.

 George Burton Hunter retired in 1928, and died in 1937.

-Following a recommendation in the Government’s Geddes Report, Swan Hunter merged with fellow Tyneside shipbuilders Vickers, R & W Hawthorne Leslie & Co and John Readhead & Sons in 1968.
-It thus became the largest shipbuilding group in Britain, with 20,000 employees.
+Swan Hunter merged with fellow Tyneside shipbuilders Vickers, R & W Hawthorne Leslie & Co and John Readhead & Sons in 1968 following a recommendation by the Government’s Geddes Report.
+It was the largest shipbuilding group in Britain, with one third of shipbuilding and repairing capacity, and 20,000 employees.

 Swan Hunter regained its independence in a £5 million management buyout in 1986.
 4,500 people were employed.

 Swan Hunter entered into receivership in 1993.
 It was acquired by a Dutchman, Jaap Kroese (1939 – 2015), for £4 million in 1995.